terukimateus/terukimateus/README.md

-# Olá, meu nome é Mateus Teruki
+# Hi, my name is Mateus Teruki!

 Passionate about building modern and scalable web applications using Typescript.
 Strong focus on clean architecture, code quality, and continuous improvement.